Air Taxi Skyport Location Problem for Airport Access: Literature review

 The problem setup in our study has fundamental connections with HLP.
-Hubs are special facilities that serve as trans-shipment or switching points in a many-to-many distribution network.
-The basic framework of HLP is to select the locations for hubs in a network, such that they fulfill an objective (\emph{e.g.}, minimizing distance or travel time between origin-destination pairs in a network, maximizing profit from the hub facility).
-The potential locations for a hub facility are the trip origin locations in the network.
-The selected hubs can collect the demand (trips) originating from origin locations, transfer them between hubs, and allocate them to respective destinations.
-Depending on the objective, there can be three major variations to the HLP \cite{camp1,camp3}: \begin{enumerate} \item $p$-median (minisum), \item $p$-center(minimax), and \item covering problem, \end{enumerate} where $p$ is the number of hubs (typically an input parameter).
-In the $p$-median problem, the objective is to minimize the total transportation cost.
+Hubs serve as transfer or switching points in a many-to-many distribution network.
+The basic framework of the network HLP is to select the locations for hubs in order to serve $N$ demand points accessing a facility in a network such that they fulfill an objective (\emph{e.g.}, minimizing distance or travel time between origin-destination pairs in a network, maximizing profit from the hub facility).
+The potential locations for a hub facility are the trip origin locations (nodes) in the network.

+The HLP can be applied to all areas where demand points need to be routed through some transfer locations or hubs (such that several demand points can be collected together at these hubs) for distribution to facilities.
+For example, this can be employed in an emergency aid system (\citealp{furuta}) where patients can be transferred by ambulance to heliports (hubs) to be flown to hospitals (facilities).
+Usually this approach is used when the travel distance (or time) from a hub to the facility is comparatively less compared to traveling directly from demand points to the facility.
+Therefore, we use the concepts of HLP for locating multiple skyports to connect demand points in a city to multiple airports as the facilities within the city.

+Depending on the objective, there can be three major variations to the HLP (\citealp{camp1,camp3}): \begin{enumerate} \item $p$-hub median (minisum), \item $p$-hub center(minimax), and \item covering problem, \end{enumerate} where $p$ is the number of hubs (typically an input parameter).
+In the $p$-hub median problem, the objective is to minimize the total transportation cost.
 This cost is defined in terms of the travel distance or the travel time from origin to destination.
-The problems which include service time are typically formulated as $p$-center or hub covering problems.
-While the objective in $p$-center problems is to minimize the maximum distance between origin and destination (O-D) pairs, the hub covering problem focuses on maximizing the service coverage. \\
+The $p$-hub median problem is NP-hard; even if the hub locations are fixed, the allocation part of the problem remains NP-hard (\citealp{kara1999}).
+The problems which include service time are typically formulated as $p$-hub center or hub covering problems.
+While the objective in $p$-hub center problems is to minimize the maximum distance between origin and destination (O-D) pairs, the hub covering problem focuses on maximizing the service coverage.